 Projects

-A World of Words: Language, Earth and Embodiment in the Renaissance — Author
+A World of Words: Language, Earth and Embodiment in Early Modernity — Author

 My current book project traces the earthly substrates of renaissance lexical culture.
 In its broadest strokes, the book examines period-specific ways of thinking about human sameness and difference that emerge when one attends to how language and linguistic identity are imaginatively linked not only to ethnicized and racialized human bodies, but also to a diversity of earthly matter.
 In it, I investigate how lexicographers, language instructors, antiquarians, chorographers, horticulturists, as well as dramatists and poets, variously conceived of the relationships between language, earth, and embodiment, ultimately developing a mode of thinking that I characterize as early modern "geo-linguistics."